terencehh/face-recognition-app/README.md

 ﻿# Welcome to Face Recognition App

 > Full Stack App developed primarily using React.js, Node.js, Express.js, PostgreSQL.
 This app identifies & detects faces in any image supplied.
+Data is stored securely using PostgreSQL, with passwords being hashed.

 ## Instructions